Hawaii's congressional districts

 The U.S. state of Hawaii is divided into two congressional districts for representation in the United States House of Representatives.
 Before statehood, the Territory of Hawaii was represented by a non-voting delegate.
 From statehood until 1963, Hawaii had one representative.
-From 1963 to the creation of the two districts in 1971, Hawaii was represented in the United States House of Representatives with two representatives elected at-large statewide.
+From 1963 to the creation of the two districts in 1971, Hawaii was represented in the House with two representatives elected at-large statewide.

 Current districts and representatives

+In the 118th Congress, Hawaii is represented by two congressional districts, both of which are held by Democrats.

+District makeup

 1st district

 The first congressional district is far smaller in area and has a much denser population than the second district.
 Covering the southeastern parts of the City & County of Honolulu, including downtown Honolulu, the district was represented by Democrat Colleen Hanabusa from 2016-2019 when she retired to unsuccessfully run for governor of Hawaii.
 Before her, Mark Takai held the seat from January 2015 until his death in July 2016.
 A special election was scheduled for November 8, 2016, the same day as the regularly-scheduled election, to fill Takai's seat for the remainder of the 114th United States Congress.
 That election was won by Colleen Hanabusa.
 Ed Case took office in 2019.